 Mini Skein Knits

-There's actually at least one book devoted to uses for mini skeins, too.
-Mini Skein Knits: 25 Knitting Patterns Using Small Skeins and Leftovers includes patterns for hats, mittens, headbands, scarves, shawls, socks, mitts, sweaters and more using collections of little skeins.
+A book devoted to uses for mini skeins, Mini Skein Knits: 25 Knitting Patterns Using Small Skeins and Leftovers, includes patterns for hats, mittens, headbands, scarves, shawls, socks, mitts, sweaters, and more using collections of little skeins.

-Other projects I love include the gradient triangle Rainy Day Shawl by Deborah Stack, the dotty Matrix Mitts from Jess Kallberg, the super colorful and stripey Rainbow Cardi by Yelena M. Dasher ( as well as her darker striped pullover, called A Mermaid Darkly), and the adorable little chevron coffee cup cozies stitched by Claire Cromwell.
+Some noteworthy projects include the gradient triangle Rainy Day Shawl by Deborah Stack, the dotty Matrix Mitts from Jess Kallberg, the super colorful Rainbow Cardi by Yelena M. Dasher (as well as her darker striped pullover called A Mermaid Darkly), and the adorable little chevron coffee cup cozies stitched by Claire Cromwell.